True Religion files for bankruptcy

 True Religion is hanging on by a thread.

-The designer jeans maker filed for bankruptcy protection on Wednesday, asking for a chance to reinvent itself as it grapples with $100 million to $500 million worth of debt and declining sales, according to court documents.
+The designer jeans maker filed for bankruptcy protection on Wednesday, asking for a chance to reinvent itself as it grapples with hundreds of millions of dollars worth of debt and declining sales, according to court documents.

+According to court documents, the company had $534.7 million worth of liabilities on its books, but only $243.3 million in assets.

 There is some good news.
-True Religion's owner, TowerBrook Capital Partners, said in a press release that the company has already secured a deal with its creditors to reduce its debt load by $350 million.
+True Religion said in a press release that the company has already secured a deal with its creditors to reduce its debt load by $350 million.
 In exchange, the company's biggest creditors will receive large ownership stakes in the company.

 Related: Retail train wreck continues as sales plunge at Macy's, Kohl's

-True Religion will stay afloat throughout the Chapter 11 bankruptcy proceedings, TowerBrook says, and it expects it will take three or four months for the court to approve its restructuring plan.
+True Religion will stay afloat throughout the Chapter 11 bankruptcy proceedings, the company says, and it expects it will take three or four months for the court to approve its restructuring plan.

-In order to improve its outlook, the company plans to "invest in growing our digital footprint," CEO John Ermatinger said in a statement.
+In order to improve its outlook, the company plans to "close or consolidate underperforming store locations, and renegotiate lease terms" in order to save money.

+Another cornerstone of the restructuring plan is to "invest in growing our digital footprint," CEO John Ermatinger said in a statement.

 True Religion is not the first retailer to be upended by the rise of e-commerce.